Image: Shutterstock

 Get the app here.

-One of the best ways to use your android phone or tablet screen is to turn it into a canvas where they can draw, sketch, and paint a masterpiece.
+One of the best ways to use your Android phone or tablet screen is to turn it into a canvas where your child can draw, sketch, and paint a masterpiece.
 Kids Doodle by Iskander is straightforward and easy to use and allows the child to create art on the screen using the finger.
-The drawing tools in the app are just amazing and let you try a variety of painting and sketching styles, making this app useful for kids of all ages.
-You may also use it occasionally.
+It provides a range of vibrant colors and 24 unique brush styles, such as neon, glow, ribbon, star sparkles, and rainbow, making it useful for kids of all ages.

 Category: Drawing